 The driver could be charged with a misdemeanor or with an infraction which would require the driver to pay a small fine.

-Aside from the legal requirement to carry a driver’s license while driving, there are also other consequences as well.
-If a driver were in an accident, the driver’s license would help the responding officers to be able to identify the driver in order to reach out to the driver’s family.
+Aside from the legal requirement to carry a driver’s license while driving, there are also other consequences.
+If a driver were in an accident, the driver’s license would help responding officers identify the driver and contact their family.

 Does a passenger in a vehicle have to show ID in California?

-The passenger in a vehicle that is pulled over by a police officer does not need to show their ID, because they are not the person operating the vehicle.
-Only the driver has the obligation to carry a driver’s license on their person.
-However, it is best for the passenger to bring their license as well in case the passenger ends up needing to drive the vehicle.
+A passenger in a vehicle that is pulled over does not need to show ID because they are not operating the vehicle.
+Only the driver has the obligation to carry a driver’s license.
+However, it is best for passengers to bring their license in case they need to drive.

 Need Help?